Rue87/CDV01_Career_Goals_Reflection_RUNMAR25118_fto2502-b_B1_Runyararo-Marongwe_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+      Alignment with skills.

+Problem-Solving:
+     As a Web developer,breaking down complex problems into smaller, manageable tasks is a skill that we are supposed to possess.It aligns with strong analytical and problem-solving skills.
+     Logical thinking and attention to detail are skills required for debugging and trouble shooting, as these are core components.
+Technical Proficiency:
+     As a Web developer there is need to master various programming languages,and tools fosters continuous skill developement.This aligns with a desire to learn and stay up-to-date with technological advancements.
+Creativity:
+     Front-end development, in particular, allows for the expression of creativity through UI/UX design.
+     Even back-end development requires creative solutions to optimize performance and functionality.

+Alignment with Interests:

+Continuous Learning:
+     The ever-evolving nature of web development satisfies a curiosity and desire for ongoing learning.
+     Staying current with new technologies and trends provides intellectual stimulation.

+Building and Creating:
+     Web development offers the opportunity to build tangible products that people interact with.
+     This aligns with an interest in creating and bringing ideas to life.

+Technology and Innovation:
+     Working with cutting-edge technologies and contributing to the digital landscape aligns with an interest in technology and innovation.

+Alignment with Values:

+Impact and Contribution:
+     Web development enables the creation of tools and platforms that can have a positive impact on individuals and society.
+     This aligns with a value of contributing to meaningful projects.
+Collaboration:
+     Web development is a matter of team work,therefore, this can align with values of team work, and communication.
+Adaptability:
+     The industry requires you to be adaptable, and flexible.
+This aligns with the value of being able to change, and grow.

     - Identify any gaps or areas for further exploration.
 3. **Interests and Values**: